Frequently asked questions

 Applicants often ask what the admissions committee is looking for in a candidate for PA training.
 The short answer is balance.
 A strong academic background of rigorous courses and a good GPA that meets and exceeds the minimum requirements are a good start.
 Experience in patient care is important, too.
 There are many people that see healthcare as their future, but soon realize that it does not suit them.
 PA training is not the place to discover you don't like sick patients or seeing blood; previous experience answers that question.
 Compensated experience shows commitment to healthcare as a career and greatly strengthens an application.
 The admissions committee also reads the reference letters and your personal statements with great interest.
 So choose your reference sources wisely and construct your personal statement with care.
 The interview is your final chance to shine and provides you another chance to show that you are not only educated and experienced, but have the attitude and demeanor to be a high quality health professional and representative of Clarkson University and our program.
 The balance between these components is what makes the ideal candidate.

 Compensated patient care experience that involves formal training and direct patient contact is best.
-Common positions for PA students are EMT/paramedics, nurses and nursing assistants, physical therapy assistants, X- Ray technicians, athletic trainers, medical technologists, emergency department techs and scribes, etc. Volunteering will be considered experience but not heavily weighted unless as an EMT.
-Shadowing is a very weak form of experience and should not be the basis of your experience for the program.
+Common positions for PA students are EMT/paramedics, nurses and nursing assistants, physical therapy assistants, X- Ray technicians, athletic trainers, medical technologists, emergency department techs and scribes, etc. Active volunteering will be considered experience, but not heavily weighted unless as an EMT.
+Shadowing or observation is a very weak form of experience and is not accepted as patient care experience.

 Not necessarily.
 The admission committee will review every application completely.
 If an application is missing information or does not meet the prerequisite academic and experience criteria, it will be rejected.
 The committee will then review the remaining applications and decide which applicants will be granted interviews based on the review of all materials.